 - ⅔ cup Milk - Any milk will work here.

-- 1 large Egg - Bring this to room temperature before mixing in batter for a smoother, more evenly blended result.
+- 1 large Egg - Bring this to room temperature before mixing it into the batter for a cake that cooks more evenly and within the suggested baking time.

 - ⅔ cup Bisquick Baking Mix